 Borough Market

-After Arabica, it’s only natural we take a stroll around Borough Market next doors.
-There’s a reason why Borough Market is being loved so much by both tourists and locals alike.
-There’s a lot to see in Borough Market.
-I enjoy checking out some spices and fresh produce, but the main thing I enjoy the most is definitely for its food!
+After Arabica, it’s only natural to stroll around Borough Market next door.
+When it comes to London Bridge options, Borough Market is definitely at the top of the list.
+There’s a reason why it’s being loved so much by both tourists and locals alike.
+From spices to fresh produce to exotic meats, there is a lot to see at the market.
+But the main thing I enjoy the most is definitely for its food!

 Bread Ahead Bakery

 No visit to Borough Market is complete without a visit to Bread Ahead Bakery.
 Their famous doughnuts alone are a sufficient reason to visit Borough Market.
-They say their Vanilla Doughnuts are the best-seller, but my personal favourite is Caramel & Honeycomb flavour!
+They say their Vanilla Doughnuts are the best-seller, but my personal favourite is the Caramel & Honeycomb flavour!

 Mei Mei